 Substitute sweet red, yellow or green bell pepper, to temper the heat.
 Think about color, you will be blending the sauce, so I perfect to stick with the same color scheme to make a vibrant colored sauce.
 For example, I prefer not to mix red and green peppers ( which equal brown) but up to you. 😉

-You could easily half this recipe or use two quart sized jars.
+You could easily halve this recipe or use two quart sized jars.

 Keywords: fermented hot sauce, fermented hot sauce recipe, how to make hot sauce, how to ferment hot sauce, hot sauce, hot sauce recipe, best hot sauce recipe